 Nishnawbe Aski Nation (NAN) Exhibit – Thunder Bay, 2021

-As part of a community-building campaign, Nishnawbe Aski Nation (NAN), an organization that represents 49 First Nations in northern Ontario, was looking for an outdoor exhibit, covering approximately 1,500 square feet, to use at the Wake the Giant festival in Thunder Bay, Ontario.
+As part of a community-building and educational campaign, in partnership with Generator Insights Strategy Creative, Nishnawbe Aski Nation (NAN), an organization that represents 49 First Nations in northern Ontario, was looking for a walk-through, modular exhibit covering approximately 1,500 square feet to use at the Wake the Giant festival in Thunder Bay, Ontario.
+As NAN was planning on reusing the exhibit in different indoor and outdoor settings, the exhibit had to be able to withstand the outdoor elements and easily adapt to different sizes.

-Inspired by elements in the organization’s logo, we designed and built a fully modular exhibit complete with custom-made semi-round, rectangular, paneled, and circular aluminum structures.
-We then printed different visuals on fabric, through a dye sublimation printing process, and used Velcro to stick them to the different blue, powder-coated aluminum structures.
-We added plywood and weights inside each structure to keep them in place.
-Finally, to keep the exhibit visible at night, we included LED spotlights at its four extremities.
-Once complete, we assisted in the installation and decommission process to explain key details and facilitate future set-ups and tear-downs.
+Inspired by elements in the organization’s logo, we designed and built a fully modular exhibit, complete with 16 custom-made semi-round, rectangular, paneled, and circular aluminum structures and custom-printed visuals.
+We began by building the different aluminum structures and printing the visuals on fabric, through a dye sublimation printing process, with the creative intent to emulate different materials such as leather, feathers, and wood.
+We then added both Velcro and silicone edges to the fabric panels to keep them place on the structures.
+Finally, to keep the exhibit visible at night, we added LED spotlights for the four extremities.
+To complement the look, we also printed flags and double-sided Blockout vinyl banners.
+Once complete, we managed the transportation to the site and assisted in both the installation and decommission process.

-With texts that debunk different myths that affect First Nations Peoples, the goal of the exhibit, according to Deputy Grand Chief Bobby Narcisse, was to “start a truthful and respectful dialogue; discourage false and derogatory statements; and dispel racist beliefs and attitudes.”
+By outlining First Nation history, the goal of the exhibit, according to Deputy Grand Chief Bobby Narcisse, was to “start a truthful and respectful dialogue; discourage false and derogatory statements; and dispel racist beliefs and attitudes.”
 Developed by the NAN Education Department, the project was funded by the Ontario Ministry of Education following recommendations made during the Seven Youth Inquest in 2016 to address racism experienced by students attending school in Thunder Bay.

 - Project consultation and management